asalber/asalber.github.io/statistics/manual/probability.md

 ### Likelihood ratios of a diagnostic test

-The following measures are usually derived from sensibility and specificity.
+The following measures are usually derived from sensitivity and specificity.

 > **Definition - Positive likelihood ratio $LR+$**.
 The *positive likelihood ratio* of a diagnostic test is the ratio between the probability of positive outcomes in persons with the disease and healthy persons respectively,
 >